-- The communication uses words such as "vote for," "elect," "cast your ballot," or "defeat." - The communication is made within 60 days prior to an election and the communication refers to a clearly identified candidate or ballot measure so that when taken as a whole, unambiguously, suggests only one meaning which is to urge a particular result in an election.
-The message must not be susceptible to any reasonable interpretation other than as an appeal to vote for or against a specific candidate or ballot measure.
+The communication is made within 60 days prior to an election and the communication refers to a clearly identified candidate or ballot measure so that when taken as a whole, unambiguously, suggests only one meaning which is to urge a particular result in an election.
+The message must not be susceptible of no to any reasonable interpretation other than as an appeal to vote for or against a specific candidate or ballot measure.
 Examples include: "Smith's the One," or "Only Nancy Brown can clean up City Hall."